ReptarBar/Community-SLA/README.md

 # Community SLA and Contributor Rights

-This document is a no-BS Community SLA and Contributor Bill of Rights for community spaces and open source projects to adopt and follow.
+This document is a straightforward Community SLA and Contributor Bill of Rights for community spaces and open source projects to adopt and follow.

-The truth is, most OSS projects run on unpaid labor.
-Too many treat that labor as disposable.
-This Document and repo aim to set a clear standard for what contributors can reasonably expect, and what maintainers should commit to if they care about a healthy community.
+Most OSS projects run on unpaid labor.
+Too many treat that labor as interchangeable or disposable.
+This document and repository set a clear standard for what contributors can reasonably expect, and what maintainers should commit to if they care about a healthy, sustainable community.

 ---

 ## What this is

-This repo contains:
+This repository contains:

 - `COMMUNITY-SLA.md`
   A practical, project agnostic Community SLA and Contributor Bill of Rights.